EDIorg/taxonomyCleanr/documentation/instructions.md

 ```

-Your working directory now contains the tab delimited taxon_choices.txt file.
+This function call will output the tab delimited taxon_choices.txt file to your dataset directory.
 Open this with a spreadsheet editor.
 This file contains the columns:
-1. **selection** A column for marking which matches you want to make between your raw taxon name and the authority match.
+* **selection** A column for marking which matches you want to make between your raw taxa and the list of authority matches.
-2. **user_supplied_name** Containing the unique taxa from your raw dataset.
+* **user_supplied_name** Contains the unique taxa from your raw data table.
 Each taxon is listed once if there is only one authority match.
-The name listed in this column will be repeated for each authority match that is available for you to select from.
+Each taxon is repeated if there is more than one authority match.
-3. **authority_match** List of possible matches between the user supplied raw taxon data and the authority match.
+* **authority_match** Contains the possible authority matches for taxa listed in the user_supplied_name column.
+There may be more than one authority match for each of your user supplied names.
-4. **name_usage** An indication of whether the authority match is accepted, not accepted or valid.
+* **name_usage** Indicates whether the authority match is accepted, not accepted or valid for your user supplied name.
-5. **authority_name** Name of the authority queried.
-As of now only ITIS is supported.
+* **authority_name** Contains the authority name from which the authority match was derived from.
+Only ITIS is currently supported.
-6. **authority_taxon_id** The taxonomic serial number provided by the taxonomic authority.
+* **authority_taxon_id** The taxonomic serial number provided by the taxonomic authority for an authority match to your user supplied name.
-Now select which matches to make between your user supplied taxon names and the corresponding authority match.
-Select one match for each unique user supplied name by entering `x` in the *selection* column and on the line you want for the match.
+Now select which matches to make for your taxa.
+Select one match for each unique user supplied name by entering `x` in the *selection* column and on the line of the match.
 You should use matches that are *accepted* over matches that are *valid* or *not accepted*.
 NOTE:
-    + An `x` has been added to rows where there is no ambiguity in what the user supplied taxon is (you don't need to add an `x` here).
+    + An `x` has been added to rows where there are no options for selecting a different match.
-    + When no authority match could be made you will see empty values in the *authority_match*, *name_usage*, *authority_name*, and *authority_taxon_id* columns.
-You may want to conduct a manual search of ITIS to see if you can find a match.
-If found, simply add this information to the taxon_choices.txt file.
-If you can't find a match then leave the file contents as is.
+    + When no authority match could be made, you will see empty values in the *authority_match*, *name_usage*, *authority_name*, and *authority_taxon_id* columns.
+You may want to conduct a manual search of ITIS to see if you can find a match and then add this information to the taxon_choices.txt file.
+If you can't find a match, then leave the contents as is.
 There is no harm in leaving this information in the file.
-    + A blank line has been added between each group of potential authority matches to a single user supplied taxon.
-This helps with the readability of the files content.
+    + A blank line has been added between each user supplied taxa that has multiple authority matches.
+This improves the readability of taxon_choices.txt.

-Once you've completed the manual match selection process, you will need to create the taxon_map.txt file.
-Do this using the `choices2map` function.
-This function requires one argument:
+Once you've completed the manual selection process, you will need to create the taxon_map.txt file.
+Use `choices2map` to do this. `choices2map` requires one argument:

-1. **path** A path of the directory containing the taxon_choices.txt file.
+* **path** A path of the directory containing the taxon_choices.txt file.

 ```
 # View documentation for this function
 ?choices2map

-# Run the choices2map function to convert taxon_choices.txt to taxon_map.txt
+# Run choices2map to convert taxon_choices.txt to taxon_map.txt
 choices2map(path = "/Users/csmith/Desktop/taxonomy_dataset")

 ```
-This function outputs the taxon_map.txt containing the relationships between your raw taxonomic data, the authority matched taxa, and corresponding TSNs, and taxon ranks.
+`choices2map` outputs taxon_map.txt containing the relationships between your raw taxa list, the authority matched taxa, and corresponding TSNs, and taxon ranks.
 Open this tab delimited file in a spreadsheet editor.
-The fields of taxon_map.txt are:
+The columns of taxon_map.txt are:
-1. **user_supplied_name** Containing the unique taxa from your raw dataset.
+* **user_supplied_name** Containing the unique taxa from your raw dataset.
-2. **authority_match** Containing the authority recognized match.
+* **matched_name** Containing the authority match.
-3. **authority_name** Name of the authority from which the match came from.
+* **data_source_title** Name of the authority from which the match was made.
-4. **authority_taxon_id** The taxonomic serial number provided by the taxonomic authority.
+* **authority_taxon_id** The TSN provided by the taxonomic authority.
 If this field is blank you may want to look up the authority match in ITIS and see if you can find the TSN for this taxon.
-5. **taxon_rank** Rank value of the authority match.
-If this field is blank you may want to look up the authority match in ITIS and see if you can find the taxon rank for this taxon.
+* **taxon_rank** Rank value of the authority match.
+If this field is blank you may want to look up the authority match in ITIS and see if you can find the associated taxon rank.

-## Step 5: Update your raw data table
+## Step 6: Update your raw data

-Once you are satisfied with the mapping from your raw taxa to the authority resolved taxa then you may create a revision of your data table with the `update_data` function.
-This function uses the information in taxon_map.txt to update your raw data (Figure 3).
+Once satisfied with the mapping from your raw taxa list to an authority, you should create a revision of your data with the updated taxa information using `update_data` (Figure 3).

 ![](https://github.com/EDIorg/taxonomyCleanr/blob/master/documentation/update_data.png)
-Figure 3: Create a revision of the raw data table using the update_data function, which calls on the relationships contained in taxon_map.txt to create the revised table and the taxon.txt table.
+Figure 3: Update your raw data table with `update_data`, which calls on the relationships contained in taxon_map.txt to create the revised table and the taxon.txt table.

 The `update_data` function requires a few arguments:
-1. **path** A path of the directory containing the raw data table.
+* **path** A path of the directory containing your raw data table.
-2. **data.file** Name of the data table containing the taxonomic data.
+* **data.file** Name of the file containing the taxonomy data.
-3. **taxon.col** Name of the column containing the taxonomic names including species binomials, rank specific names, and or common names.
+* **taxon.col** Name of the column containing the taxonomic names including species binomials, rank specific names, and or common names.

 ```
 # View documentation for this function
 ?update_data

-# Run update_data to create a revision of your raw data table
+# Run update_data to create a revision of the raw data table
 update_data(path = "/Users/csmith/Desktop/taxonomy_dataset",
             data.file = "plant_survey.csv",
             taxon.col = "Species")

 ```

-Output from this function are 2 tables.
-A revised version of your raw data appended with a time stamp of when the revision occured and a table named taxon.txt.
+`update_data` outputs a revised version of your raw data appended with a time stamp of when the revision occurred, and outputs a table named taxon.txt with a time stamp.
+These files are output into the dataset working directory.

-The revised table contains these columns:
+The revised data file contains these additional columns:
-1. **taxon.col** The column of your raw data containing the taxa names.
+* **taxon.col** The column of your raw data table containing the taxa names.
 Where a new authority resolved name was found this information has replaced the original contents.
-When no new authority resolved names were found, then the original content is present.
+When no new authority resolved taxa name was found, then the original content remains unaltered.
-2. **taxon_rank** The taxon rank of authority resovled taxon information.
+* **taxon_rank** The rank of the authority resolved taxa.
-3. **taxon_authority_system** The taxon authority system of resolved taxon information.
+* **taxon_authority_system** The taxonomic authority system used to resolve the taxa.
-4. **taxon_authority_id** The TSN of the taxon from the corresponding authority.
+* **taxon_authority_id** The TSN of the taxon from the corresponding authority.

-taxon.txt is essentially the [taxon table](https://github.com/EDIorg/ecocomDP/blob/master/documentation/model/ecocomDP.png) of the [ecocomDP project](https://github.com/EDIorg/ecocomDP), is used to create the taxonomicCoverage EML element for your metadata, and contains these columns:
+taxon.txt is used to create the taxonomicCoverage EML element for your metadata and is essentially the [taxon table](https://github.com/EDIorg/ecocomDP/blob/master/documentation/model/ecocomDP.png) of the [ecocomDP project](https://github.com/EDIorg/ecocomDP). taxon.txt contains these columns:
-1. **taxon_id** A column that may be used as a key between taxa listed in taxon.txt and the revised data table.
+* **taxon_id** A column that may be used as a key between taxa listed in taxon.txt and the revised data table.
+You have to make the relationship between your data table and the taxon_id column of taxon.txt.
+It is not automatically done for you.
-2. **taxon_rank** Taxonomic rank of the organism determined from the resove_taxa function.
+* **taxon_rank** Taxonomic rank of the listed taxa.
-3. **taxon_name** A list of all the unique taxa present in the revised data table.
+* **taxon_name** A list of all the unique taxa present in your revised data table.
-4. **authority_system** Name of the system assigning the taxonID.
+* **authority_system** Name of the taxonomic authority system assigning the TSN.
-5. **authority_taxon_id** The TSN of the taxon from the corresponding authority system.
+* **authority_taxon_id** The TSN of the taxon from the corresponding authority system.

-## Step 6: Create metadata
+## Step 7: Create the taxonomicCoverage metadata element

-Now that you have cleaned up your taxonomic data it is time to document it (Figure 4).
-Adding this taxonomic information to the metadata of your dataset will improve discoverability and allow searches on the rank specific information of your data.
+Now that you've cleaned up your taxonomic data it is time to document it (Figure 4).
+Adding your newly cleaned taxonomy data to the metadata of your dataset will improve the discovery of your data.

 ![](https://github.com/EDIorg/taxonomyCleanr/blob/master/documentation/make_eml.png)
-Figure 4: Make the taxonomicCoverage EML element for your data.
+Figure 4: Make the taxonomicCoverage EML element for your dataset's taxa.

-Create the taxonomicCoverage EML element by calling on the `make_taxonomicCoverage` function.
-It requires these arguments:
+Create the taxonomicCoverage EML element by *removing the date-time stamp appended to your taxon.txt file* during the `update_data` step, and by calling on the `make_taxonomicCoverage` function. `make_taxonomicCoverage` requires one argument:
-1. **path** A path of the directory containing the file *taxon.txt*
+* **path** A path of the directory containing the file *taxon.txt*.

 ```
 # View documentation for this function